vehicle-lang/vehicle/doc/source/language/quantifiers.rst

 ------------------------------

-A common use of the :code:`forall ... in ...` construct is to quantify over a dataset, e.g. as follows:
+A common use of the :code:`forall ... in ...` construct is to quantify over a dataset, for example as follows:

 .. code-block:: agda